The Jesus and Mary Chain: Reunion: 2007–present

-They performed at Coachella 2007 in April.
-During their 27 April 2007 main-stage performance, they were joined onstage for the song "Just Like Honey" by actress Scarlett Johansson (who acted in the film Lost in Translation, which featured the song).
-At the warm up gig on 26 April 2007, in Pomona, California, they were instead joined by Annie Hardy of Giant Drag.
+The Jesus and Mary Chain reunited to perform at Coachella on 27 April 2007.
+During "Just Like Honey", Scarlett Johansson, who starred in the film Lost in Translation featuring the song, performed with the band on the main stage.
+The band held a warm-up gig the day before in Pomona, California with Giant Drag's Annie Hardy as the guest.
 The band's first UK performance since reforming was at the Meltdown festival in June.

-In an interview to Uncut magazine, Jim Reid announced that a new album by the band was in the works.
-In March 2008, the band released a studio recording of "All Things Must Pass" on the soundtrack album to the NBC television drama Heroes.
-It was their first new song released since 1998.
-In September, Rhino Records released a 4-CD box set entitled The Power of Negative Thinking: B-Sides & Rarities.
-The box set consists of material from the Barbed Wire Kisses, The Sound of Speed and The Jesus And Mary Chain Hate Rock 'n' Roll compilations, alongside unreleased tracks and rarities from throughout their career; including early performances, unheard demos, re-mixes, alternate versions of some songs and bootleg recordings.
+In June 2007, Jim Reid revealed that the band was working on a new album.
+In March 2008, the band released "All Things Must Pass" for the soundtrack to NBC's television series Heroes, their first new song since 1998.
+In September 2008, Rhino Records released the 4-CD compilation The Power of Negative Thinking: B-Sides & Rarities.
+In 2010, a greatest hits album, Upside Down: The Best of The Jesus and Mary Chain, was released via Music Club Deluxe.